 - Pour half of egg white mixture into butter mixture and fold in.
 Repeat with remaining half of egg white mixture.

 - Separate dough into three equal sections and place each in a separate bowl.
 Add red coloring to one bowl, blue coloring to another, and leave one bowl as-is.
-Stir in coloring to the two bowls.
+Stir coloring into the batter in the two bowls.

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.